10-3-pursuit/switch-case-practice/README.md

 Follow the instructions in `index.js`

-You will use `switch/case` to solve this problem.
+You will use `switch/case` to solve this problem:

 - [MDN Explanation of Switch/Case](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch)